ansipes/mejo-187/content/assignment/pop-by-the-polls.md

 ## Introduction

 This assignment focuses on content sourcing, journalism, and web development.
-We are will be creating a small website that details issues being discussed this election, a small profile on a candidate, details of a local polling place, and an HTML form of a voting ballot.
+We will be creating a small website that details issues being discussed during this election, a small profile on a candidate, details of a local polling place, and an HTML form of a voting ballot.

-## I Side With
+## Research Issues

 The first step of this assignment is to visit a site that will display issues being discussed this election cycle.
 After you finish the quiz, you will be presented with a selection of candidates that match the responses on the issues.